chsueh2/ST558-Project2/README.md

 # Online News Popularity
 This project is to study the [Online News Popularity data set]() and create model for the predictions of the number of shares on a new article.

-## Links to reports
+## Links to Reports

 - [Introduction and Data Preparation]
 - [Analysis on Entertainment News Channel]

 ## Automation of Report

-The script used to automate the process of generating the reports can be found [here]("render markdown.R").
+The script used to automate the process of generating the reports: "render markdown.R"

+### Introduction and Data
 For the introduction and data preparation:
 ```
 # render introduction and data prep